Vertical blinds provide privacy in the home when required, and allow homeowners to control the amount of natural sunlight entering a room.

 - Clean with water and detergent

-Mould can only be fully removed from a blind by cleaning with water mixed with detergent or a natural cleaning product.
+Embedded mould can only be fully removed from a blind by cleaning with water mixed with detergent or a natural cleaning product.
 There are several ways to do this, which are explained below.

 Many fabric vertical blinds can be machine washed.
 Always check the washing instructions on the label first, and it’s a good idea to use a gentle wash cycle at a low temperature, such as your machine’s wool or delicates wash.

-Machine washing your blind exposes the material to snagging and fraying, so if you do decide to wash your vertical blind in the washing machine, it’s best to roll the blind louvers together, making sure there are no creases and the edges are in line, then tie the roll together and place inside a pillowcase before washing.
+Machine washing your blind exposes the material to snagging and fraying, so if you do decide to wash your vertical blind in the washing machine, it’s best to roll the blind louvres together, making sure there are no creases and the edges are in line, then tie the roll together and place inside a pillowcase before washing.